...

 Preschool education in Ontario

-Some private commercial kindergartens accept children from 18 months of age.
-The education is fee-based, ranging from 400 to 1300 CAD per month.
+Some private kindergartens accept children from 18 months.
+These programs require tuition fees ranging from 400 to 1300 CAD monthly.

 School education in Toronto

-Education in Ontario schools is universal, free and compulsory until age 18.
-Classes are 6 days a week.
+Education in Ontario is compulsory, universal, and free until the age of 18.
+Students attend school six days a week.

 Levels of secondary education in Toronto